 Born and raised in Hanoi, Vietnam, I received my B.A in Economics and Chinese Studies (with honors) from Wabash College in 2013 and MA in History in 2015.
 My thesis entitled “The Orientals Strike Back: Struggle for Spatial Justice in 1906 San Francisco’s Chinatown,” was awarded the best MA thesis by SUNY Buffalo’s history department.

 I work at the intersection of a few sub-fields including social history, economic history, comparative colonialism, and migration/diaspora studies.
 Geographically, I am a Southeast Asianist and modern Vietnam specialist in training with deep interest in transoceanic diasporic ties, and the global circulation of ideas and capital between colonial Vietnam and Greater China Sea in the late 19th and the first half of the 20th centuries.
-This in particular has brought me to the study of the Chinese southern diasporas and the Mekong Delta trading emporia that connected cosmopolitan port cities (such as Saigon) and their littoral societies to the riverine trading networks in the hinterlands.
+This, in particular, has brought me to the study of the Chinese southern diasporas and the Mekong Delta trading emporia that connected cosmopolitan port cities (such as Saigon) and their littoral societies to the riverine trading networks in the hinterlands.
 Corollary to my preoccupation with the formation/stabilization of these intricate networks is my interest in the entanglement of colonial modernity and its developmental impacts on pre-existing (indigenous) economic networks and institutions.

 My dissertation (in progress), tentatively entitled Traversing the Nanyang: Merchant Enclaves, Chinese Junk Networks, and the Making of Colonial Capitalism in French Cochinchina (1860-1940) investigates the making of French colonial capitalism and the delineation of shared Sino-Vietnamese maritime “borderland” through globally connected nexuses of commercial (junk) trade, Chinese migrations, and illicit activities (constituting what’s often known as informal economy).
 I have received an American Council of Learned Societies/Henry Luce Foundation Fellowship in Chinese Studies to begin the early stage of my archival research for this project in China and Taiwan this summer.

 I have won multiple paper awards, both internal and external grants/fellowships, and participated in national/international conferences.
-For more information, check out my CV here
+For more information, check out my CV here or academia.edu page.

 For the last two years, I have been on the organizational committee of the Migration Without Boundaries Interdisciplinary Graduate Conference on Migration at MSU–an academic initiative promoting new research in historical and contemporary migrations.
 The conference can be found on twitter @MSU_Migration